lepture/nico/docs/en/index.md

-# Documentation of nico
+# Documentation of Nico

 Good to know you are here.

 -----------------

-nico is built on nodejs, which means you have to install nodejs.
+Nico is built on nodejs, which means you have to install nodejs.
 I believe you have installed nodejs, but I'd like to repeat this part.

 You can download the package on [nodejs.org](http://nodejs.org) or through a package manager like apt-get and homebrew.